Mysteriousplayer/SIGIR26-StructAlign/README.md

 ---

 ## 📈 Results
-Results will be saved in log/.
+Results and logs will be saved under the specified output directory.

 ---